Richard Freeman, M.D.

 Courtesy Professor, Department of Information, Risk & Operations Management

 Jefferson Medical College

-Richard Freeman currently serves as the inaugural vice dean for clinical affairs, professor of surgery at Dell Medical School and adjunct professor of information, operations and risk management at the McCombs School of Business at The University of Texas at Austin.
-He is responsible for the development and implementation and growth of all aspects of the clinical practice for the faculty of Dell Medical School.
+Richard Freeman currently serves as the senior executive for special initiatives in clinical affairs, professor of surgery at Dell Medical School and courtesy professor of information, operations and risk management at the McCombs School of Business at The University of Texas at Austin.
+He is responsible for the development, implementation and growth of all aspects of the clinical practice for the faculty of Dell Medical School.

-Previously, Freeman served for six years as the William N. and Bessie Allyn Professor and Chair of Surgery at Dartmouth Medical School and Dartmouth Hitchcock Medical Center.
-Prior to moving to Dartmouth, Freeman was a professor of surgery and transplantation at Tufts Medical School and Tufts Medical Center.
-He received his medical degree from Jefferson Medical College, Philadelphia, and did his general surgical training at the Harvard Surgical Service, New England Deaconess Hospital in Boston, Mass., and as a registrar in surgery at Royal Aberdeen Infirmary in Aberdeen, Scotland.
+Previously, Freeman served for six years as the William N. and Bessie Allyn Professor and chair of surgery at Dartmouth Medical School and Dartmouth Hitchcock Medical Center.
+Prior to moving to Dartmouth, Freeman was a professor of surgery and transplantation at Tufts University School of Medical and Tufts Medical Center.
+He received his medical degree from Jefferson Medical College in Philadelphia and did his general surgical training at the Harvard Surgical Service, New England Deaconess Hospital in Boston and as a registrar in surgery at Royal Aberdeen Infirmary in Aberdeen, Scotland.
 He completed a transplantation surgery fellowship at the Deaconess Hospital in 1990.

-Freeman is a member of numerous other professional societies in the field of surgery and academic medicine, and has served simultaneously as an associate editor for both Liver Transplantation and the American Journal of Transplantation.
-He is the author of over 300 papers, book chapters and abstracts published in the peer-reviewed literature.
-Freeman has been the principal investigator of multiple clinical trials and NIH-funded studies.
+Freeman is a member of numerous professional societies in the field of surgery and academic medicine and has served simultaneously as an associate editor for both Liver Transplantation and the American Journal of Transplantation.
+He is the author of over 300 papers, book chapters and abstracts published in peer-reviewed literature.
+Freeman has been the principal investigator of multiple clinical trials and National Institutes of Health–funded studies.

 More recently, Freeman has translated the lessons learned in the transplantation world to bring value-based health care design with a population health focus to much broader clinical practice.